 Near Field and Far Field of Laser Beams

-The near field of a laser beam is understood to be the region around the beam waist (focus).
-The far field concerns the beam profile far from the beam waist, i.e., in a distance from the focus which is large compared with the effective Rayleigh length.
+The near field is understood to be the region around the beam waist (focus).
+The far field concerns the profile far from the waist, i.e., in a distance from the focus which is large compared with the effective Rayleigh length.
 The far field intensity profile reveals details of the beam divergence, which in the near field can be obtained only with wavefront measurements.
 As it is often not practical to access the far field directly, one may use a focusing lens (or mirror) to obtain an intensity profile in its focal plane which reveals a scaled-down version of the far field pattern.

 Experimental Characterization of Laser Beams

 There are various devices and techniques for characterizing a laser beam in various respects; see the article on laser beam characterization.

 For many laser applications, it is essential to have proper means for beam diagnostics, as many possible problems can be identified with such instruments.

 If a laser beam is unwanted at certain times – for example, for safety reasons –, one may in principle simply turn off the laser.
 This is not always practical, however.
 In some cases, one applies some kind of beam shutter, with which the beam can be blocked when necessary.
 The switching can also be automated, e.g. to automatically lock a beam when a laser enclosure is opened.
 For periodic switching, there are optical choppers.